E112

 Electrohydraulic Follow-up Brake Booster Including Brake Boost and Basic ABS

-Patent Status : Revoked
+Patent Status : Upheld

-Patent E112DE (DE112009004636)
+Patent E112DE (DE112009004636B4)

 Keyword: Spring-Decoupled Electrohydraulic Follow-Up Brake Booster

-1. Brake system, comprising an electromotive brake booster with an electric motor (11, 12) for driving a master brake cylinder or tandem master brake cylinder (5),
+2.an electric motor brake booster with an electric motor (11, 12) for driving a master brake cylinder or tandem master brake cylinder (5),

-4. a brake actuating device (16, 16a, 14), comprising a brake pedal (16) and a transmission device (14), acts in a force-assisting manner on the piston (24) of the brake booster during normal braking operation,
+6.a brake actuation device (16, 16a, 14), comprising a brake pedal (16) and a transmission device (14),

-5. wherein the brake actuating device (16, 16a, 14) acts on the piston (24) of the brake booster via at least one spring element (20, 20b),
+8.wherein the brake actuating device (16, 16a, 14) acts on the piston (24) of the brake booster via at least one spring element (20, 20b),

-6. wherein the sensors (4, 22) are arranged to detect a possible path difference between the piston (24) and the brake actuating device (16, 16a, 14) due to the spring element (20, 20b),
+10.wherein the sensors (4, 22) are arranged to detect a possible difference in travel between the piston (24) and the brake actuating device (16, 16a, 14) due to the spring element (20, 20b),

 Claim Features